 From website graders, email signature generators, and invoice template generators, which are directly accessible from their resource center, these tools solve potential customers’ problems and engage them by providing immediate value.
 It makes customers think, “If all these are free, how great are the paid solutions then?”

 When it comes to downloadable content, such as e-books, guides, and whitepapers, customers can access them after signing up for their newsletter.
-This strategy effectively captures qualified leads as visitors exchange their contact information for valuable resources.
+This strategy effectively captures qualified leads as visitors exchange their contact information for valuable resources, moving them through the inbound marketing funnel.

 Each resource center section features strategic calls-to-action (CTAs) and explains how readers can solve the problem with HubSpot’s software.
 Whether it’s prompting users to try a free tool, download a guide, or sign up for a webinar, these CTAs effectively move prospects down the funnel.